-Fender’s Precision Bass was truly the first of its kind.
-Its low-end power and ergonomic design elevated the electric bass to a rock band essential.
+The Precision Bass was truly the first of its kind.
+Its low-end power and ergonomic design made the electric bass a rock band essential.

 The Fender Precision Bass is one of those rare instrumental standards that transcends genre – a true mainstay that every bass player can identify by look and sound.
 From straight blasting punk to smooth ’70s soul, Fender’s flagship bass has done it all.

-The Who, The Police, The Beach Boys, The Clash and The Ramones are just a few iconic acts who sport this low-end thump machine.
+The Who, The Police, The Beach Boys, The Clash, and The Ramones are just a few iconic acts that sport this low-end thump machine.
 Read on as we examine the enduring qualities of this bottom-end master.

 At the Birth of Rock ‘n’ Roll

 The Precision Bass was truly the hero of music in the ’50s.
 The rising popularity of genres like rock ‘n’ roll meant that bands were only getting louder.
-The traditional unamplified double bass simply couldn’t cut it and was too cumbersome to take on tour buses and small stages.
-This is exactly where Fender decided to swoop in.
+The double bass simply couldn’t cut it and was too cumbersome to take on tour buses and small stages.
+It was time to strike, Fender decided to swoop in.

 The bass came in a solid body form which contributed to its overall power and ‘thumpy’ tone.
 Two cutaway horns were adopted instead of the Telecaster’s single horn.
 This design choice would go on to influence the shape of the Stratocaster not long after.

-Other features included a one-piece 20-fret maple neck fixed to the body by four screws, a single pickup, black pickguard, Kluson tuners and treble-side thumb rest.
+Features included a one-piece 20-fret maple neck and fretboard, a single pickup, black pickguard, Kluson tuners, and thumb rest.
 The bass had a 34” scale length and was available only in a blonde finish.

 The Precision Bass’ first modification came shortly after in 1957 and resulted in the Precision Bass design that endures to this day.
 The new headstock was made in the image of the first 1955 Stratocaster.

-It took on a whole new look with a new split-coil pickup and one-piece pickguard assembly to which the electronics were fixed.
+It took on a whole new look with a new split-coil pickup new pickguard and assembly to which the electronics were fixed.
 Additionally, the 1957 model featured bridge-mounted rather than through-body strings and individual threaded bridge saddles for better intonation.

 It was at this point the P Bass we know and love was starting to take shape.
 Although it wouldn’t be until the turn of the decade where it would become a staple.